-While the Agency appreciates that prioritizing new utility-scale projects over reach a total of 1,500,000 annually delivered RECs from the Adjustable Block Program could offer more RECs under contract at a lower price, (the 2025 Delivery Year target quantity found in Section 1-75(c)(1)(C) of the Act, as it is 50% of 3,000,000 annual REC deliveries).
+Third, should funding be available after the above-mentioned procurement events, the Agency will open additional blocks of capacity for the Adjustable Block Program to accommodate whatever funds are available, up to the number of RECs needed to reach a total of 1,500,000 annually delivered RECs from the Adjustable Block Program (the 2025 Delivery Year target quantity found in Section 1-75(c)(1)(C) of the Act, as it is 50% of 3,000,000 annual REC deliveries).
 The Commission agreed that smaller block sizes than those specified in Section 6.3.1 may be advisable and deferred to the IPA's determination at the time the opportunity presents.
-Under the Commission's Order, the Agency shall not procure more than the 2025 Delivery Year Adjustable Block Program projects feature a fundamentally different pipeline of potential projects reflecting decisions by individual Illinois residents or businesses to invest in, and host, a project.
-The sales cycle to develop that interest benefits from being able to find ways to keep the Adjustable Block Program open through ongoing support, and doing so could also help preserve the job growth that the solar industry has seen in the state.
-Likewise, community solar projects currently on waitlists already have substantial sunk costs that were incurred as part of their application to the Adjustable Block Program.
-Utility-scale projects have seen massive support to date; of RECs procured since the passagestatutory target of P.A.
-99-0906, nearly 71.5 million RECs delivered annually are expected to come from utility-scale projects.
-Expanding the Adjustable Block Program by approximately 500,000 additional annually delivered RECs is a proportionately small level of additional support.under this contingency plan.
+Under the Commission's Order, the Agency shall not procure more than the 2025 Delivery Year Adjustable Block Program statutory target of 1.5 million RECs delivered annually under this contingency plan.